coveo/search-ui-extensions/README.md

 ## Tests

 -   `npm run test` will execute the tests one time and give you the report

--   `npm run watchTest` will watch changes and reexecute the tests and coverage when saving a file.
+-   `npm run watchTest` will watch changes and re-execute the tests and coverage when saving a file.

 ## Running functional tests

 1. `npm run dev` will start the developer server.

 2. `npx cypress run` will run the cypress functional tests suite.

 To add a new test suite simply add a new spec file in the `./cypress/integration/` folder.